 Nikko City and Nikko National Park | Areas and Attractions

 Nikko 日光 is one of the most popular tourist destinations in Japan, suggested in many travel guidebooks.
 Nikko is actually a general name for the eastern region in Tochigi prefecture which includes Nikko-shi city of Tochigi prefecture and Nikko National Park.
-Nikko area could be divided into 6 areas.
+Nikko area can be divided into 6 areas;

 Tobu Nikko Station

 Tamozawa Imperial Villa - Historic Area

 Lake Chuzenji - Chuzenji Lake Area

 Ryuzu Falls - Chuzenji Lake Area

 Ryuokyo Valley - Kinugawa Area